App Support.

 General

-• Name: The name for your connection.
-This is your reference for how to identify the connection later.
+• Name: The display name for your connection.
+This is how the connection will be identified in Viscosity's menu and windows.

-• Address: The address for the server you are connecting too.
-Multiple servers can be entered separated by a comma.
-If entering multiple servers that use a different transport protocol (udp/tcp) or port number, they can be entered using the syntax "<server>:<port>:<protocol>", for example "1.2.3.4:1194:udp" and "vpn.myserver.com:1195:tcp".
+• Address: The address of the OpenVPN server to connect to.
+Multiple servers can be entered separated by a comma, and Viscosity will try them as needed.
+If entering multiple servers that use a different transport protocol (UDP/TCP) or port number, they can be entered using the syntax <server>:<port>:<protocol>, for example 1.2.3.4:1194:udp and vpn.myserver.com:1195:tcp.

-• Protocol: The protocol type (UDP or TCP), and IP version (Automatic, IPv4, or IPv6) for the connection.
+• Protocol: The transport protocol (UDP or TCP), and IP version (Automatic, IPv4, or IPv6) to use when connecting to the server.
+UDP is the most common option for OpenVPN connections, while TCP may be required by some servers or restrictive networks.

 • Device: The type of network interface to use, which is either "tun" (Layer 3 routed networking) or "tap" (Layer 2 bridged networking).
 Most connections use tun.

-• Enable IPv6: Enabling this option allows IPv6 to be setup for the connection.
+• Enable IPv6: Enabling this option allows IPv6 addresses and routes to be set up for the connection when supported by the server or configuration.

 • Connect when Viscosity opens: This option is available on all tabs and will cause this connection to begin connecting as soon as Viscosity is launched.